 Stem cells have the potential to induce repair and participate in regenerating injured tissues.
 However, during the course of chronic diseases (e.g., cardiovascular diseases and diabetes) and aging, resident and circulating stem cells are subject to stress-induced premature dysfunction that limits their therapeutic use.
 Our lab is interested to utilize engineering approaches to understand the mechanisms governing stem cell fate and to control stem cell differentiation, in particular for their therapeutic application in cardiovascular and lymphatic disorders.

 Many available drugs are effective at a very small therapeutic window without causing systemic side effects.
 For example, anti-coagulant drugs are effective at preventing blood clots, but can also cause systemic bleeding.
 To overcome these limitations, we are interested in harnessing the ability of stem cell and antibody for site-specific delivery of therapeutics.

-We are grateful for the generous support of the Indiana Clinical and Translational Sciences Institute (I-CTSI), the American Cancer Society (ACS), Harper Cancer Research Institute, the Office of the Provost for Research at the University of Notre Dame, American Heart Association (AHA), and Advanced Regenerative Manufacturing Institute (ARMI).
+We are grateful for the generous support of the National Institute of Health (NIH), National Science Foundation (NSF), Indiana Clinical and Translational Sciences Institute (I-CTSI), the American Cancer Society (ACS), Harper Cancer Research Institute, the Office of the Provost for Research at the University of Notre Dame, American Heart Association (AHA), and Advanced Regenerative Manufacturing Institute (ARMI).